moodio/msal-flutter/README.md

 | MsalNoAccountException | User has not previously logged, has logged out or refresh token has expired and and acquire token silently cannot be performed |
 | MsalUninitializedException | Client method called before client has been initialized |
 | MsalUserCancelledException | Login request cancelled by user.
 Only currently supported in Android, for iOS a MsalException is thrown instead|

+# Trouble Shooting

+Please note there is currently an issue that seems to occur with Android which uses slightly older versions of kotlin.
+If you get the error when attemtping to acquire a token, along the lines of "static member msalApp not found", goto your app's android folder, open the build.gradle file, and on the second line change the version of kotlin from 1.3.10 to 1.3.50.
+For more information take a look at issue #4.
+A fix will be implemented shortly.